Civil and military aircraft

 Falcon Family

 • Versatility.
-They can fly to destinations that are as close as possible to where passengers need to go, and can use runways that are inaccessible to large aircraft, including short or high‑altitude landing strips; this can be achieved even in severe weather conditions, thanks in particular to our FalconEye head‑up Combined Vision System (CVS).
+They can fly to destinations that are as close as possible to where passengers need to go, and can use runways that are inaccessible to large aircraft, including short or high-altitude landing strips; this can be achieved even in severe weather conditions, thanks to our FalconEye head-up Combined Vision System (CVS).

-• Energy efficiency.
-Falcon jets now routinely fly using Sustainable Aviation Fuels (SAF) containing 30% non‑fossil fuels (which reduce CO₂ emissions by 80% to 90% compared with conventional kerosene over their life cycle).
-While the Falcons currently in service are capable of operating using a 50% SAF blend, the new Falcon 10X will be ready to use 100% SAF from the outset.
-In addition, FalconWays, our new flight optimization tool, has enabled us to reduce fuel consumption by up to 7%.
+• Sustainability.
+Falcon jets now routinely fly using SAFs containing 30% non-fossil fuels.
+While the aircraft already in service are capable of operating using a 50% SAF blend, the new Falcon 10X will be ready to use a 100% SAF from the outset, enabling an 80% to 90% reduction in CO2 emissions compared with traditional fossil fuels.

 The Falcon 6X, which entered service in November 2023, features the widest cabin in its class (over 8 feet in diameter), with space for up to sixteen passengers in three separate seating areas.
 The interior design and décor have been carefully tailored to provide travelers with exceptional levels of convenience and comfort.
 A recipient of both Private Jet Design and Red Dot Design awards, the 6X cabin boasts the best soundproofing on the market.

-The Falcon 6X has a top speed of Mach 0.90 and a range of 5,500 nm, and is powered by two Pratt & Whitney Canada PW812D engines.
-It can fly non‑stop at cruising altitude from Los Angeles to Geneva, or from Beijing to San Francisco.
+The Falcon 6X has a top speed of Mach 0.90 with a range of 5,500 nm, and is powered by two Pratt & Whitney Canada PW812D engines.
+It can fly non-stop at cruising altitude from Los Angeles to Geneva, or from Beijing to San Francisco.

 The Falcon 10X has been conceived and fitted out as a suite designed for both work and relaxation on flights lasting more than 15 hours.
 With an interior measuring over 6 and a half feet high and around 9 feet wide, the 10X can accommodate three to four sitting areas.
 It provides passengers with a cabin altitude of 3,000 ft when flying at 44,000 ft.

-Falcon 8X, the ultimate in comfort
+Falcon 8X.
+Benchmark in comfort

-Falcon 2000: our best‑selling range
+Falcon 2000.
+Our best-selling range

 Customer support: anytime, anywhere